 Machine screws are designed to join parts together through threaded holes.
 The small size and unique threading design of machine screws make it different from other types of screws and have an advantage in lots of applications.
 Here we’ll talk about what is a machine screw and how does the thread work, check out the US Machine Screw Diameter Chart and Unified National Thread Sizes at our site if you are in need.

-What is a Machine Screw?
+What Is a Machine Screw?

-A machine screw is a unique type of fastener that defined as featuring a diameter of up to 0.75 inches by The American Society of Mechanical Engineers (ASME).
-In addition to the machine screw size, it’s also characterized by its uniform threading from the top to the bottom, which means that the entire length of the threaded section of the screw retain exact same diameter, while the thread can come in coarse or fine type, like UNC thread and UNF thread.
-Machine screws are designed to be threaded into uniformly threaded nuts or holes that existed in the parts that are intended to fasten, commonly used in electronics, tools, appliances, and machinery applications.
-Even though with distinctive features, machine screws also can be fabricated in various materials, driver head types, sizes, diameters and configurations.
+A machine screw is a unique type of fastener that is defined as featuring a diameter of up to 0.75 inches by The American Society of Mechanical Engineers (ASME).
+In addition to the machine screw size, it’s also characterized by its uniform threading from the top to the bottom, which means that the entire length of the threaded section of the screw retain same diameter, while the thread can come in coarse or fine type, like UNC thread and UNF thread.
+Machine screws are designed to be threaded into uniformly threaded nuts or holes that existed in the parts that are intended to fasten and are commonly used in electronics, tools, appliances, and machinery applications.
+Even though with distinctive features, machine screws also can be fabricated in various materials, driver head types, sizes, diameters, and configurations.

 Bolts and machine screws have no much difference on their construction and shapes, they generally differ in uses.
 All machine screws can be used as bolts but not all bolts can be machine screws.